 Yet currently, the tax courts have begun to use a much more difficult standard of review.
 Tax courts have decided to only review such whistleblower cases under an “arbitrary and capricious” standard.
 As a result, whistleblowers are much less likely to be successful in their appeals for judicial review and protection.

 As a result, it is imperative for the U.S. Congress to pass legislation which will explicitly require a de novo judicial review in order to protect whistleblowers.
-Meaningful judicial review is urgent needed.

-Incentivize Timely Award Disbursal:
+Reform #2: Incentivize Timely Award Disbursal

 Whistleblowers who know crucial information and could catalyze IRS enforcement abilities will not be incentivized to come forward without awards.
 These awards must be paid in a timely manner in order to work as an incentive; no whistleblower wants to wait years, even over a decade, after the successful completion of a case, for their award.